Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Introduction

 We focus specifically on trapped-ion platforms where both qubits and qumodes can be realized.
 Qubits can be hosted by pairs of electronic states or hyperfine split states in an individual ion, and the collective motional degrees of freedom (phonons) of a chain of ions in a linear trap can be used to realize qumodes~\cite{porras2004, serafini2009, debnath2018, Chen_2021, Katz:2022gra, chen2023scalable}.
 In purely qubit-based quantum computing with trapped ions, the motional degrees of freedom are used, for instance, to realize two-qubit gates~\cite{cirac1995, molmer1999, sorensen1999}.
 Although it is possible to encode qumodes in the discrete spin degrees of freedom \cite{Macridin:2023xny}, here we focus on applications where simultaneous access to qubits and qumodes resources may give computational advantages.
 We will discuss qubit, qumode, and hybrid quantum gates that couple both degrees of freedom and suitable measurement schemes that can be implemented using existing trapped-ion platforms.
 Using an exemplary trapped-ion setup, we estimate gate times and the fidelities of different gate operations.

 This work complements the hybrid qubit-qumode framework that was recently developed by the Co-design Center for Quantum Advantage (C2QA)~\cite{Stavenger:2022wzz,Liu:2024mbr, Crane:2024tlj}, which focuses primarily on implementations using superconducting circuits.
 While many of the salient features of hybrid computation can be generalized to different physical implementations, there are several key differences between trapped-ion and superconducting cavity hardware that introduce practical trade-offs when designing circuits or choosing an optimal hybrid gate set.
 Trapped-ion setups typically have chains of ions with a high degree of connectivity between qubits and modes.
 This connectivity generally comes at the expense of potential scalability, as it is currently only practical to work with highly connected chains of $\sim$20 ions or fewer.
 Additionally, the coherence times of trapped-ions hybrid systems exist in a completely different region of parameter space compared to superconducting systems, necessitating different considerations for control.
-Qumodes of superconducting niobium cavities have demonstrated coherence times of over a second~\cite{romanencko2020}, and transmon qubit coherence times of several hundred microseconds~\cite{schreier2008}.
+Qumodes of superconducting niobium cavities have demonstrated coherence times of over a second~\cite{romanencko2020} and transmon qubit coherence times of several hundred microseconds~\cite{schreier2008}.
 Conversely, trapped-ions have qubit coherence times that are longer than the motional mode coherence times, e.g., with demonstrated qubit coherence times of 1 hour~\cite{wang2021} and motional mode coherence times of 10-100 milliseconds in linear Paul traps, with times reaching 1 second in Penning traps~\cite{Jarlaud_2021}.
+Instead of analog-digital hybrid simulations considered in previous work~\cite{Casanova:2011wh,Lv:2017tmn,Davoudi:2021ney}, here we focus on gate-based simulations using qubit-qumode hybrid platforms.
+See also Ref.~\cite{Liu:2024mbr}.